-Ship delivers its MBA degree program in three convenient formats: part time, full time, and online.
+Ship delivers its MBA degree program in three convenient formats: 100% online asynchronous with optional synchronous content, 100% online with some required synchronous components, and face-to-face with some asynchronous online components.
 The requirements are the same in each of the three delivery formats.